hdtodd/WP_433/README.md

 WP_433 uses the [omnisensor](https://github.com/hdtodd/omnisensor_433) protocol to encapulate data from multiple types of sensors into a single message.
 That protocol allows for multiple formats for messages, so the WP_433 system can be easily adapted to other types of sensors.

-The repository release code includes support for the following sensors:
+The repository release code includes support for any combination the following sensors:

 *  MPL3115 temperature and barometric pressure
 *  DHT20 temperature and humidity
-*  DS18B20 (multiple) temperature probes (attached with 1m cables)
+*  DS18B20 (one to four) temperature probes (attached with 1m cables)
 *  Light-01 photoresistor light sensor.

 Collection of data from sensors is isolated to one procedure to facilitate easy incorporation of other models of sensors.